Quantile spectral processes: Asymptotic analysis and inference: Copula spectral density kernels and rank-based periodograms

 However, an alternative definition is

-where $b_1,b_2$ are the coefficients of the $L^2$-projection of the observations $X_0,...,X_{n-1}$ on the basis $(1,\sin(\omega t),\cos(\omega t))$, that is,
+where $b_1,b_2$ are the coefficients of the $L^2$-projection of the observations $X_0,\ldots,X_{n-1}$ on the basis $(1,\sin(\omega t),\cos (\omega t))$, that is,

 This suggests two different starting points for generalization.
-We either can replace autocovariances in \eqref{def:perL2v1} by alternative measures of dependence such as (empirical) joint distributions or copulas, or consider alternative loss functions in the minimization step~\eqref{def:perL2v2loss}.
-Replacing the autocovariance function by the pairwise copula with $\tau_1=\tau_2 =\tau$ yields the $\tau$-quantile periodogram of \citet{Hagemann2013}, which we also consider here, under the name of CR-periodogram, albeit for general $(\tau_1,\tau_2) \in [0,1]^2$.
-Replacing the quadratic loss in~\eqref{def:perL2v2loss} was, in a time series context, first considered by \citet{Li2008,Li2012} and \citet{DetteEtAl2013}, who observed that substituting the check function~$\rho_\tau(x) = x(\tau - I\{x<0\})$ of \citet{KoenkerBassett1978} for the standard $L^2$-loss leads to an estimator for the quantity
+We either can replace autocovariances in (\ref{defperL2v1}) by alternative measures of dependence such as (empirical) joint distributions or copulas, or consider alternative loss functions in the minimization step~(\ref{defperL2v2loss}).
+Replacing the autocovariance function by the pairwise copula with $\tau_1=\tau_2 =\tau$ yields the $\tau$-quantile periodogram of Hagemann \cite {Hagemann2013}, which we also consider here, under the name of CR-periodogram, albeit for general $(\tau_1,\tau_2) \in[0,1]^2$.
+Replacing the quadratic loss in~(\ref{defperL2v2loss}) was, in a time series context, first considered by Li \cite{Li2008,Li2012} and Dette \textit{et~al.} \cite {DetteEtAl2013}, who observed that substituting the check function~$\rho_\tau(x) = x(\tau- I\{x<0\})$ of Koenker and Bassett \cite{KoenkerBassett1978} for the standard $L^2$-loss leads to an estimator for the quantity

-This latter expression is a weighted version of the copula spectral density kernel at $\tau_1 = \tau_2 = \tau$ introduced in \eqref{fqq2}.
-This weighting, which involves~$ f(q_{\tau})$, is undesirable, since it involves the unknown marginal distribution of $X_t$, which is unrelated with its dynamics. \citet{DetteEtAl2013} demonstrate that, by considering ranks instead of the original data, that weighting can be removed.
+This latter expression is a weighted version of the copula spectral density kernel at $\tau_1 = \tau_2 = \tau$ introduced in (\ref {fqq2}).
+This weighting, which involves~$ f(q_{\tau})$, is undesirable, since it involves the unknown marginal distribution of $X_t$, which is unrelated with its dynamics.
+Dette \textit{et~al.} \cite {DetteEtAl2013} demonstrate that, by considering ranks instead of the original data, that weighting can be removed.
 The same authors also proposed a generalization to cross-periodograms associated with distinct quantile levels.
-See \citet{Li2012}, \citet{DetteEtAl2013}, and \citet{Hagemann2013} for details and discussion. } \end{bem}
+See Li \cite{Li2012}, Dette \textit{et~al.} \cite{DetteEtAl2013} and Hagemann \cite {Hagemann2013} for details and discussion. \end{bem}